moosepod/atari2600_workshop/README.md

-`This project has been moved to` [tangled.org](https://tangled.org/moosepod.com/atari2600-workshop). `All further development will take place there.`
+*Important note*: This project has been moved to https://tangled.org/moosepod.com/atari2600-workshop.
+All further development will take place there.

 # atari2600_workshop